 Fractional reserve banking simply means that a bank is only required to keep a fraction of their deposits on hand – they’re allowed to lend out the rest to people who want to borrow money.

-The benefits Without this system, it would be almost impossible to borrow money for any purpose.
+Without this system, it would be almost impossible to borrow money for any purpose.
 Loans would basically only exist between individuals – you wouldn’t be able to just go to a bank to borrow money for a car, a home, or to start a business.

 At the same time, the idea of a checking or savings account as we know them would go away.
 We would have to pay a sharp fee for such services – or else keep all of our money at home.

-The risks The biggest risk in such a system is the potential for bank runs.
+The biggest risk in such a system is the potential for bank runs.
 If the bank is making poor decisions with the money they’re lending out (or investing), then people who hold accounts at that bank might get nervous and start demanding their money in droves.
 If enough people tried to withdraw their money at once, the bank would eventually not have enough to pay the depositors and would go out of business.
 This happened with the Northern Rock bank in 2007 and with IndyMac and Washington Mutual in 2008 – in both cases, the bank showed signs of holding a lot of bad investments, causing depositors to start clearing out their accounts very quickly, driving the banks out of business.

-My take On one level, I do understand Ronnie’s comparison of fractional reserve banking to the Ponzi scheme perpetuated by Bernie Madoff – both of them relied on a continual flow of deposits and both collapse if the deposits stop flowing.
+On one level, I do understand Ronnie’s comparison of fractional reserve banking to the Ponzi scheme perpetuated by Bernie Madoff – both of them relied on a continual flow of deposits and both collapse if the deposits stop flowing.